HeavenVolkoff/T4/Home.md

 ## Wiki`s Purpose

-The main purpose of this Wiki is to serve as documentation of the T4 Struct, Code and (future) API.
-Also as a Java best-practice and Code Metrics documentation.
+>The main purpose of this Wiki is to serve as documentation of the T4 Struct, Code and (future) API.
+Also as a Java best->practice and Code Metrics documentation.

 _____________________________________________________________________________________________________